Is a global recession on the horizon?

 It is also worth noting one year into the pandemic world that businesses that have not permanently stopped trading intend to use increased home working (“WFH”) in 24% of cases, whilst a further 28% are still unsure as to the future policy in connection with WFH.

 The economic outlook for 2021 and beyond shows that the economy appears to have adapted well to the lockdowns with a much smaller decline in economic activity recorded in early 2021, than in the first national lockdown of Spring 2020.
 Economists differ in how quickly they expect the economy to recover once restrictions are completely eased.
 Some expect consumer spending to underpin strong growth, whilst others think an expected rise in unemployment this year will lead to consumers being more cautious.

 How Gerald Edelman can help

 Gerald Edelman is a leading mid-tier accountancy and advisory firm.
-We provide our clients with a full range of business services, including audit, accounting and other compliance services, as well as other advisory services that enable you to think beyond compliance and excel beyond your limits.
+We provide our clients with a full range of business services.

-From deal advisory and transaction services, asset and debt finance, HR consultancy, international tax and tax advisory, to VAT advisory, business advisory, forensic and expert witness, as well as wealth planning and probate and estate administration, we are more than just accountants, offering you strategic advice for your next steps.
+From deal advisory and transaction services, asset and debt finance, HR consultancy, international tax, and tax advisory, to VAT advisory, business advisory, forensic accounting, as well as wealth planning and probate and estate administration, we are more than just accountants in London, offering you strategic advice for your next steps.

-Should you require further assistance and advice in navigating your business out of the pandemic lockdown into strategic recovery and growth, contact Richard Kleiner or a member of our team.
+Should you require further assistance and advice in navigating your business out of the pandemic lockdown into strategic recovery and growth, contact us today.